 (i) Types of relations: reflexive, symmetric, transitive and equivalence relations.
-One to one and onto functions, composite functions, inverse of a function.
-Binary operations.
+One to one and onto functions, inverse of a function.

 (ii) Inverse Trigonometric Functions

 Definition, domain, range, principal value branch.
-Graphs of inverse trigonometric functions.
 Elementary properties of inverse trigonometric functions.

 Matrices and Determinants

 Concept, notation, order, equality, types of matrices, zero and identity matrix, transpose of a matrix, symmetric and skew symmetric matrices.
 Operation on matrices: Addition and multiplication and multiplication with a scalar.
 Simple properties of addition, multiplication and scalar multiplication.
 Noncommutativity of multiplication of matrices and existence of non-zero matrices whose product is the zero matrix (restrict to square matrices of order upto 3).
-Concept of elementary row and column operations.
 Invertible matrices and proof of the uniqueness of inverse, if it exists (here all matrices will have real entries).

 Determinant of a square matrix (up to 3 x 3 matrices), properties of determinants, minors, co-factors and applications of determinants in finding the area of a triangle.
 Adjoint and inverse of a square matrix.
-Consistency, inconsistency and number of solutions of system of linear equations by examples, solving system of linear equations in two or three variables (having unique solution) using inverse of a matrix.
+Solving system of linear equations in two or three variables (having unique solution) using inverse of a matrix.

 (ii) Applications of Derivatives